finam-ufz/paper-workflows/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the LGPL License.
 See **LICENSE** for more information.